 Services like Saluspot have attracted over 200,000 customers in Latin America, allowing their users to resolve queries related to health and ask a community of thousands of associated health professionals questions over the mobile phone.
 Other projects such as Valcronic and ICOR, for chronic patients or patients with heart failure, have demonstrated an improvement in the care of these people.
 More than 80% of the patients cared for expressed their preference for these projects over traditional monitoring, while there was a 30% reduction in hospital emergency admissions for chronic or heart failure symptoms.

-FURTHER INFORMATION Refer to the "Sustainable innovation" section of our corporate website.
+section of our corporate website.